 19.1 During the Term

-The Parties agree that the mechanisms and programs set out in this Settlement apply only during the Term of this Settlement.
+Subject to Section 3.2, the Parties agree that the mechanisms and programs set out in this Settlement apply only during the Term of this Settlement.

 During and After the Term

-If a settlement is not negotiated and approved for the period after December 31, 2002 or if this Settlement is terminated at any time during the Term, in the absence of another agreed upon methodology, TransCanada’s Net Revenue Requirement will be determined in accordance with the Cost of Service methodology in place prior to the commencement of this Settlement, unless determined otherwise by the NEB.
-The sharing mechanism for the Severance Program contained in Article 5 will continue, in any event, up to and including the final year in which Severance Costs are amortized.
+If a settlement is not negotiated and approved for the period after December 31, 2002 or if this Settlement is terminated at any time during the Term, in the absence of another agreed upon methodology, TransCanada’s Net Revenue Requirement will be determined in accordance with the forward Test Year Cost of Service methodology as set out in Part IV of the NEB Act unless determined otherwise by the NEB.

 ARTICLE 20